 The working group is aware of rear seat head restraint designs which have the goal of lessening the rearview obstruction by moving out of the way into non-use positions.
 The working group is not recommending to specifically compensate for the potential rearview obstruction.
 However, the working group is recommending language which will allow for folding or retractable head restraints for rear seats if they meet specific criteria.
-If such a head restraint is adjusted to a non-use position, i.e., any position in which its minimum height is less than that proposed in this document or in which its backset is more than that proposed in this document, it must give the occupant an unambiguous physical cue that the head restraint is not properly positioned by altering the normal torso angle of the occupant, being rotated 60 degrees forward or rearward, or it must automatically return to a position where it would comply with all provisions of the regulation when the seat is occupied.
+If such a head restraint is adjusted to a non-use position, i.e., any position in which its minimum height is less than that proposed in this document or in which its backset is more than that proposed in this document, it must give the occupant an unambiguous physical cue that the head restraint is not properly positioned by altering the normal torso angle of the occupant by at least 10 degrees, being rotated 60 degrees forward or rearward, complying with the "discomfort metric" which defines the zone the head restraint is in when it is in the non-use position, or it must automatically return to a position where it would comply with all provisions of the regulation when the seat is occupied.